2002 FIFA World Cup: Draw

-Besides of drawing the teams, the event also featured American vocalist Anastacia giving a debut public performance of the official song of the World Cup: Boom.
+Besides of drawing the teams, the event also featured American vocalist Anastacia giving a debut public performance of the official song of the World Cup, "Boom".
+The draw was conducted by at the time FIFA general secretary Michel Zen-Ruffinen, and many celebrities helped with the draw such as former players Pelé, Johan Cruyff, Michel Platini, Enrique Borja and Roger Milla, players of the time like Hong Myung-bo and Masami Ihara, women's football player Sun Wen, women's football referee Im Eun-ju, mountain climber Park Young-seok, actress Song Hye-kyo and chess player Cho Hoon-hyun.

 Draw results and group fixtures

 The draw resulted in the following eight groups:

 In each group, the teams played three matches, one against each of the other teams.
 Victories were granted 3 points, while a draw was equal to 1 point.
-After completion of the Group stage, the best two teams of each group advanced to the Round of 16 in the knockout stage, in a way so all group winners started out meeting a runner-up from one of the other groups.
+After completion of the group stage, the best two teams of each group advanced to the Round of 16 in the knockout stage, in a way so all group winners started out meeting a runner-up from one of the other groups.
 This format was identical with the tournament structure being used in 1998.
-A total of 64 games were played, including the final and a bronze medal game between the two semifinale losers.
+A total of 64 games were played, including the final and a match for third place between the two semi-final losers.

-Group F was considered the group of death, as it brought together Argentina, England, Nigeria and Sweden.
+Group F was considered the group of death as it brought together Argentina, England, Nigeria and Sweden.

-The fixtures for the Group stage were decided based on the draw results, as follows:
+The fixtures for the group stage were decided based on the draw results, as follows: